Skip to Main Content

 Diagnosis of thrombocytopenia

 Thrombocytopenia is diagnosed based on your child’s medical history, physical exam, and lab tests.
-Your doctor may ask you about any changes in bleeding or bruising, recent illnesses, or medicines your child is taking.
+Your care team may ask you about any changes in bleeding or bruising, recent illnesses, or medicines your child is taking.

 Lab tests may include: